 Being hired by a stranger with no work experience as a Pinterest manager will be a more difficult task, but Facebook groups are a great place to start.
 Many people go fishing in those groups looking for help.
 Become knowledgeable about Pinterest and start answering people’s questions for free.

-Offer your help like this: “… I’m a Pinterest manager, so feel free to ask questions if you have them 🙂 I can talk Pinterest all day!”
+Offer your help like this: “[answer question]… I’m a Pinterest manager, so feel free to ask questions if you have them 🙂 I can talk Pinterest all day!”

 This is a friendly, open, value-driven meet-cute with potential clients.
 Even if the person asking the question doesn’t hire you, you’re marketing to everyone who sees your response.
 Never be overly-promotional when you do this, but simply help and let them know that you are specialized in Pinterest.